AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_android.md

-This page describes how to use the Agora Native SDK to customize the video source.
+The default Agora video module interacts seamlessly with the devices your app runs on.
+SDK enable you to add specialized video features to your app using a custom video source.

 ## Understand the tech

-The Agora SDK uses default audio and video modules for capturing in real-time communications.

-However, these default modules might not meet your development requirements, such as in the following scenarios:
+By default, SDK integrates the default video modules on the device your app runs on for real-time communication.
+However, there are scenarios where you may want to integrate a custom video capturer.
+For example:

 - Your app has its own video module.
 - You want to use a non-camera source, such as recorded screen data.
 - You need to process the captured video with a pre-processing library for functions such as image enhancement.
 - You need flexible device resource allocation to avoid conflicts with other services.

-Agora provides a solution to enable a custom video source in the above scenarios.
+To manage the capture and processing of video frames when using a custom video source, use methods outside the SDK.

+If the format of the custom captured video is Texture and the remote user sees anomalies (such as flickering and distortion) in the local custom captured video, Agora recommends that you make a copy of the video data before sending the custom video data back to the SDK, and then send both the original video data and the copied video data back to the SDK.
+This eliminates the anomalies during the internal data encoding.

 ### API call sequence

 Refer to The following figure to implement the custom video source.

-<div class="alert note">If you are not sure whether your custom video source supports Texture encoding, call <code>isTextureEncodeSupported</code> to find out.
-Then use the returned result to set the <code>useTexture</code> parameter in the <code>setExternalVideoSource</code> method.</div>

 ![img](https://web-cdn.agora.io/docs-files/1569392881143)

+If you are not sure whether your custom video source supports Texture encoding, call `isTextureEncodeSupported` to find out.
+Then use the returned result to set the `useTexture` parameter in the `setExternalVideoSource` method.

 ### Video data transfer